United Nations Mercenary Convention: Article 12

 The State Party in whose territory the alleged offender is found shall, if it does not extradite him, be obliged, without exception whatsoever and whether or not the offence was committed in its territory, to submit the case to its competent authorities for the purpose of prosecution, through proceedings in accordance with the laws of that State.
 Those authorities shall take their decision in the same manner as in the case of any other offence of a grave nature under the law of that State.

 Article 14

-The State Party where the alleged offender is prosecuted shall in accordance with its laws communicate the final outcome of the proceedings to the Secretary-General of the United Nations, who shall transmit the intformation to the other States concerned.
+The State Party where the alleged offender is prosecuted shall in accordance with its laws communicate the final outcome of the proceedings to the Secretary-General of the United Nations, who shall transmit the information to the other States concerned.

 Article 16

 The present Convention shall be applied without prejudice to:

 Article 21

 The original of the present Convention, of which the Arabic, Chinese, English, French, Russian and Spanish texts are equally authentic, shall be deposited with the Secretary-General of the United Nations, who shall send certified copies thereof to all States.

 In witness whereof the undersigned, being duly authorized thereto by their respective Governments, have signed the present Convention.